 The Survivor Tree, a pear tree that somehow survived the attacks despite being burned and battered at Ground Zero, stands in the Memorial park, a testimony to survival and resilience.
 Park benches set near other trees planted in the Memorial park give visitors a place to sit and reflect.
 The trees add softness and life to the massive Memorial structures.

-The 9/11 Memorial Museum presents the history of the World Trade Center in a thoughtful and respectful way.
+The 9/11 Memorial Museum preserves the story of 9/11 and presents the history of the World Trade Center in a thoughtful and respectful way.
 It’s divided into three exhibitions:

 - The historical exhibition tells the story of the World Trade Center — what happened on 9/11, before and after 9/11, including the events at the Pentagon and the story of Flight 93.